-The estimated total number of students at RIT eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act.
+RIT estimates 9,800 students at the institution are eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus may be eligible to receive Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act.

-The total number of students who have received a CARES Act Emergency Financial Aid Grant as of the date listed above is 7,740.
+The total number of students who have received a CARES Act Emergency Financial Aid Grant is 7,728.

 The methods used by Rochester Institute of Technology to determine which students receive Emergency Financial Aid Grants and how much they receive under Section 18004(c) of the CARES Act are described in the FAQ information below.